6 Accelerating Applications

 6.1 Property Prediction

-Three key methodologies have been explored to adapt LLMs for property prediction: prompting techniques (see Section 3.11.1), fine-tuning (see Section 3.11.1.1) on domain-specific data, and retrieval-augmented generation (RAG) (see Section 3.12.1.3) approaches that combine LLMs with external knowledge bases.
+Three key methodologies have been explored to adapt these models for property prediction: prompting techniques (see Section 3.11.1), fine-tuning (see Section 6.2.1.2) on domain-specific data, and retrieval-augmented generation (RAG) (see Section 3.12.1.3) approaches that combine models with external knowledge bases.

 Table 6.1: Non-comprehensive list of s applied to property-prediction tasks.The table presents different models and their applications across different molecular and materials property prediction benchmarks, showing the diversity of properties (from molecular toxicology to crystal band gaps), datasets used for evaluation, modeling approaches (prompting, fine-tuning, or retrieval-augmented generation), and task types (classification or regression.)